 IS THIS A JOKE?!!

 Let’s face it, most of us never took the idea of “sous vide” seriously as a realistic potential in our home-kitchen, now did we?
-But with the knowledge of having the UK’s leading sous vide specialists in this very field, this idea may not seem as out there as some of us used to think.
+But now there are so many sous vide devices on the market today that it’s hard to ignore the growing popularity of it.

 This French-sounding… European-ish words (“sus-vahyd”?) that refer to vacuum-sealing our ingredients and submerging them under a warm bath for a long period of time, thus resulting in the extraordinarily supple texture in any cuts of meat, okaaay, all sounds as wonderful as having little house-elf who rap us a Kanye song and clean around the house.
 Nice, clap clap, but who are we kidding right?
 Hey, believe me, I with you.
 Or… at least, I was with you… until a few weeks ago I swear.